latticecut/latticecut.github.io/_posts/2019-09-22-structural-deepening.md

 ## Structure deepening

 One mechanism for this increasing complexity is *structural deepening* where the limitations of the original *main principle* are overcome with the addition of other sub-principles (and therefore sub-components) to improve the envelop of the technology's practical performance.
-For example, "developers press integrated circuits to become denser, therefore accommodating more [gates and logic]; but at some point the process that produces them, photolithography, becomes limited by the wavelength of light." (ibid p.133)[^arthur2009]

-Adding sub-systems to work around such limitations drives technologies to elaborate as they evolve - and as sub-systems or assemblies themselves are technologies, and they too develop - and are pushed to do so - so they enhance overall performance.
+For example, "developers press integrated circuits to become denser, therefore accommodating more [gates and logic]; but at some point the process that produces them, photolithography, becomes limited by the wavelength of light." (ibid p.133)[^arthur2009] Adding sub-systems to work around such limitations drives technologies to elaborate as they evolve - and as sub-systems or assemblies themselves are technologies, and they too develop - and are pushed to do so - so they enhance overall performance.

 Reverting back to the example of the jet engine, as they are pushed to perform at higher temperatures and turbine blades soften as temperatures rise, so a component is added to create new airflow to cool the blades or a component that circulates a cooling material inside the blades themselves.

 Moreover, an ongoing source of improvement is that many sub-components are shared across different main assemblies, and therefore a great deal of development happens as components evolve in other adjacent assemblies.

-We are now in a position to revisit the distinction between the *as-developed* performance of a focal technology, and the *as-used performance*.
+We are now in a position to revisit the distinction between the *as-developed* performance of a focal technology, and the *as-used performance* of the evolving assembly.
+However, to do so we need to

+In Figure 8, we can see

 ![Figure 8](/assets/0001_Structural_Deepening_Fig8.png)
 **Figure 8.
-Evolving value "as used".**
+Determinates of value.**

 ![Figure 9](/assets/0001_Structural_Deepening_Fig9.png)
 **Figure 9.
 Structural deepening.**